jennbot/Code-Dictionary/README.md

 You can reload the state of my application by...
 - Pressing the revert button in the menu bar under File.

+*PHASE 4: Task 2*
+- "Make appropriate use of the Map interface somewhere in your code"
+- Implemented the Map interface in ListofRecipe class

+*PHASE 4: Task 3*
+- Fix 1: Fix coupling issue in ui/fxml/Controller.
+    - Prior to phase 4 there were two different methods ("playTobs" and "play") responsible for playing two different soundbites.
+    - For phase 4 these two methods were refactored and consolidated into one "play" method.
+- Fix 2: Improved coupling in Persistence package
+    - Prior to phase 4 each persistence class was independent from one another despite sharing very similar constructors and some methods.
+    - For phase 4, these classes now extend the abstract class "Persist" which consolidates constructors and the method.close().

 *To be completed...*
 - Switch to JSON
 - Add "Recipe" class for more functionality
 - Add more base recipes.
 - Add and format code templates for all recipes.
 - Add favourites list.